chipsalliance/chisel/docs/src/explanations/interfaces-and-connections.md

 ```scala mdoc:crash
 ChiselStage.emitVerilog(new Block2)
 ```
-Caution: bulk connections should only be used with **directioned elements** (like IOs), and is not magical (e.g. connecting two wires isn't supported since Chisel can't necessarily figure out the directions automatically [chisel3#603](https://github.com/freechipsproject/chisel3/issues/603)).
+Bidirectional connections should only be used with **directioned elements** (like IOs), e.g. connecting two wires isn't supported since Chisel can't necessarily figure out the directions automatically.
 For example, putting two temporary wires and connecting them here will not work, even though the directions could be known from the endpoints:

 ```scala mdoc:silent